 (MS) Medium Shot Example in X-Men: Days of Future Past

-Medium shots may seem like the most standard camera shot around, but every shot size you choose will have an effect on the viewer.
+Medium shots may seem like one of the most standard camera techniques in film, but every shot size you choose will have an effect on the viewer.
 A medium shot can often be used as a buffer shot for dialogue scenes that have an important moment later that will be shown in a close-up shot.

 If you don't use all of the different types of camera shots in film, how can you signal anything to your viewer without shot size contrast.